GrosSacASac/DOM99/CONTRIBUTING.md

  that has data-*
  * hash values for smaller memory footprint comparison (trade would make it slower make it an option)
  * don't use blah blah in examples it is distracting, make more standard examples like todoMVC
- * provide non singleton export
  * finish https://github.com/GrosSacASac/DOM99/community
  * add examples for async (network) data and how it looks
  * re-generate landing-page.min.css from source landing-page.css
- * use surge or gh-pages
  * docs make code not look like plain text (more syntax colors)
  * top level variable integration like displayjs experiment
  * base dom99 lighter